trippo/ResponsiveFilemanager/readme.txt

    image_advtab: true,
    toolbar: "undo redo | bold italic underline | alignleft aligncenter alignright alignjustify | bullist numlist outdent indent | styleselect forecolor backcolor | link unlink anchor | image media | print preview code"
  });
+You can pass subfolder and filemanager title on TinyMCE init.

-USING AS STAND-ALONE FILEMANAGER
+USE AS STAND-ALONE FILE MANAGER

-You can use normal popup, bootstrap modal,iframe, fancybox iframe , lightbox iframe to open the filemanager with this paths:
+You can use normal pop-up, Bootstrap modal, iframe, FancyBox iframe, Lightbox iframe to open the FileManager with these paths:

 Only open filemanager(type=0 and not set field_id): path to filemanager../filemanager/dialog.php?type=0&fldr=